Reflecting Upon Irreducible Mind

 Such articles suffices to give Siqueira's website 5 stars.

-not, highly relevant to evaluating the theory's possible weaknesses and
+than not, highly relevant to evaluating the theory's possible weaknesses

-strengths.
-The authors do present preliminary material for this in the
+and strengths.
+The authors do present preliminary material for this in

 (Perry, 1935, vol. 2, pp. 133-134), (William) James thought initially

-a much longer history.
-By the time of the Ingersoll lecture James himself
+has a much longer history.
+By the time of the Ingersoll lecture James

-had identified the following passage from Kant's Critique of Pure Reason:
+himself had identified the following passage from Kant's Critique of

-can also be detected in a number of the Platonic dialogues, including Phaedo,
+me that the filter concept can also be detected in a number of the Platonic

-Phaedrus, and Ion.
-Clearly, a definitive history of the filter model is
+dialogues, including Phaedo, Phaedrus, and Ion.
+Clearly, a definitive history

 I agree with Julio's last sentence.
 But I think it's inconsistent